Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 The quality is definitely noticeable compared to other brands.
 Layer up this fall with pieces that feel as good as they look.

-Go to quince.com/slash dsh for free shipping on your order and 365-day returns.
+Go to quince.com slash dsh for free shipping on your order and 365-day returns.
 They're also available in Canada too.

-There was one more.
+Hmm, there was one more.
 Togo.

 you know, everyone wants to get paid

-from the management standpoint.
+right from the management standpoint.
 And if they're managing one or two houses, they don't have a huge incentive to,

-you know, when there's a call at your property to get out there ASAP, if they've got another guy that's got 50 properties and he has a call, right?
-So I have a team of three in Alabama.
+you know, when there's a call at your property to get out there ASAP, if they've got another guy that's got 50 properties

-I'm just, for the people out there that are watching and want to be educated, you need to,
+it's it's been a ride I've fired numerous property managers and I'm not proud of saying that I'm just for the people out there that are watching and want to be educated you need to

-Because if you buy a house, let's say you wanted to buy your first Section 8 house and I said, hey, Sean, you know, let's go close on it in 30 days.
-We close on it in 30 days.
+I recommend learning the business before handing the business off right because if you buy a house let's say you wanted to buy your first section a house, and I said, hey, Sean, you know, let's go close on it in 30 days.

-You don't want to,
+You don't want to.

-oh gosh, this might need to be one of those things we clip out.
+Oh, gosh, this might need to be one of those things we clip out.

 They'll start charging you all sorts of fees, setup fees, administration fees, extra management fees, all these sorts of fees on top.